Patricia Benner, R.N., Ph.D. FAAN

 Practical reasoning is a reasoning in transitions.
 It aims to establish, not that some position is correct absolutely, but rather that some position is superior to some other.
 It is concerned, covertly or openly, implicitly or explicitly, with comparative propositions.
 We show one of these comparative claims to be well founded when we can show that the move from A to B constitutes a gain epistemically.
 This is something we do when we show, for instance, that we get from A to B by identifying and resolving a contradiction in A or a confusion which A screened out, or something of the sort.
 The argument fixes on the nature of the transition from A to B. The nerve of the rational proof consists in showing this transition is an error-reducing one.
 The argument turns on rival interpretations of possible transitions from A to B, or B to A…The form of the argument has its source in biographical narrative.
 We are convinced that a certain view is superior because we have lived a transition which we understand as error-reducing and hence as epistemic gain (Taylor, C., 1970, p.72).

 Not all rapid clinical reasoning across time has the quality of achieving epistemic gains in understanding the nature of the patient’s changing clinical condition or changes in the clinician’s understanding of the patient’s clinical condition.
+Sometimes the clinical reasoning begins with a well-founded understanding of the patient’s diagnosis and clinical condition.
 But clinical reasoning is always concerned with changes in the patient’s condition across time.
 For example, in a case of a patient with well-defined pulmonary edema, who has a confirmed susceptibility to pulmonary edema, due to heart failure, the focus may be on figuring out how to recognize early signs of pulmonary edema and preventing it.
 No error reduction in the understanding of the clinical situation is necessary because the causes (heart failure) of the pulmonary edema are already well-established.
 A differential diagnosis of pulmonary edema caused by an allergic response, for example, does not come up as an open question because pulmonary edema has been proven to be caused by the patient’s heart failure.
 This well-understood and documented problem does not create an unnecessary problem list.

 In the burn patient’s case above, the role of undiagnosed sleep apnea, and later discovery of the patient’s history of drug use, influenced the nurse’s understanding and treatment of his pain, hypertension, perfusion, oxygenation and guided the management of his elevated carbon dioxide levels.
 As this case illustrates, clinical or practical reasoning is not strictly a linear process.
 As noted earlier, the clinical reasoner may engage in modus operandi thinking trying to retroactively figure out what triggered a clinical cascade of events, e.g., hypertension, and apnea.
 The patient’s sleep apnea was undiagnosed prior to this severe burn.
 Thus, practical reasoning is similar to detective work (Modus Operandi thinking), reasoning backward in time, about potential causes of the cascade of clinical events for the patient.